aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/builtindocumentproperties/_index.md

 ```

 **Returns:**
-java.lang.String - The **F:Aspose.Words.Properties.PropertyName.ContentStatus** of the document.
+java.lang.String - The content status of the document.
 ### getContentType() {#getContentType}
 ```
 public String getContentType()
 ```

-Gets the **F:Aspose.Words.Properties.PropertyName.ContentType** of the document.
+Gets the content type of the document.

  **Examples:**